Master of Arts in Education,

 Dr. Linda Hauser, Coordinator

-The Educational Leadership and Administration faculty prepares candidates to function effectively as educational administrators and leaders.
-Program graduates serve in leadership roles in a variety of educational settings.
+The Educational Leadership and Administration faculty prepare candidates to function effectively as educational leaders in the Central Valley and beyond.
+Our graduates serve in leadership roles in a variety of educational settings.
 Among them are administrative positions in public and private schools, colleges, universities and other related educational agencies.
-Graduates earning credentials are authorized to serve in administrative roles in California K-12 public schools.
-Program graduates are also recognized as scholar-practitioners, instructional leaders, and agents of change.
+Graduates earning credentials are authorized to serve in administrative roles in California P-12 public schools.
+Program graduates are continuously recognized as scholar-practitioners, instructional leaders, and agents of change in P-12 schools and in higher education.

 The Preliminary Administrative Services Credential Program provides authorization to function in an administrative position in a P-12 school setting and can be attained while completing the Master of Arts in Education degree program or with any other conferred master's degree.
 Individuals who wish to serve as educational administrators must complete preliminary and advanced levels of preparation.
 Holders of the Preliminary Administrative Services Credential and the Professional Clear Administrative Services Credential are authorized to serve in such positions as district superintendent, principal, program director, and any related administrative assignments at all school levels.